thk123/se4be-website/index.md

 **Continuous Integration allows developers to make changes confidently and efficiently.**

-Using CI is a cheap and easy way to increase the reliability of your software.
+Using CI is a cheap and easy way to _increase the reliability of your software_.
 Every change to the code is checked automatically, freeing experts up from testing changes by hand and to focus on their expertise.
 It helps developers work together, without breaking each others work.

 This seminar will cover setting up a basic continuous integration system, and go into details of what a good CI system should do.